open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 Within the forum, you can  see a lot of people who are interacting and making questions because they replicate the components by themselves.

 We had a telegram channel where we had ad hoc communication.
 We built up a GitHub repository where we had issue-based coordination.
-We had weekly meetings at a Fab Lab
+We had weekly meetings at a Fab Lab.

+About contributors: A review was there because it was from friends.
+We had the direct contact.
+It wasn't on a GitHub sphere or distributed community sphere.
 {{< /card2 >}}

 > Would you do this from different locations?

 {{< expand "Show answer">}} The electrical design is mainly developed by Martin.
 I have to look up if there're some other comments.
-Especially in electric designing hardware is designed without many contributors because you need technical knowledge.
+Especially in electric designing, hardware is designed without many contributors because you need technical knowledge.
 It's like the usual software kit workflow where you have other people contribute, make a pull, push or merge requests or give comments.
 That's a typical good workflow. {{< /expand >}}